 - "Designing the Lyft Split Payment Experience Using Pixate and Framer"

-A nice case study showing how a design problem was solved through prototyping.
+A great case study showing how prototyping solved a design problem.

 - "How Prototyping is Replacing Documentation"